Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

-# How to learn quickly - no.1 secrets
+# How to learn quickly - no.1 secret

 The no1 reason why people get stuck while learning is trying to finish every course on internet while not playing with language itself.
 I did this too.This is more known as tutorial purgotary.You can learn about it on YouTube.There are a ton of vedios on it.